 The College of Science contains this school's biotechnology programs as well as programs in fields like biology, biochemistry, linguistics, math and physics.
 The professional master's program integrates business concepts into the science-based curriculum.
 A thesis isn't typically required in a professional master's program.

 Students can only enter this program during the fall semester.
 Admission requirements include having a bachelor's degree in a relevant science or engineering field and undergraduate coursework in calculus, organic chemistry, biochemistry and either molecular biology, genetics or physiology.
 Students can choose from seven concentrations: molecular biotechnology, process sciences, biopharmaceutical analytical sciences, pharmaceutical technologies, scientific information management, regulatory science or biotechnology enterprise.
 All tracks have common courses that include biotechnology basics, molecular cell biology, biotechnology ventures and biotechnology lab.

 BHCC awards Associate of Arts, Associate of Science and certificate programs.
 The biotechnology program is one of more than 100 programs offered at BHCC.

 In addition to course lectures, students in this program complete several labs.
 Some of the required courses include biology, chemistry, genetics, cell biology and molecular biotechnology.
-Students also choose 3 electives, which may include microbiology, statistics, calculus and organic biochemistry.
+Students also choose an option elective from among courses in microbiology, statistics, calculus and organic biochemistry.